Ontotext-AD/graphdb-helm/README.md

 ```
 ### Cluster migration from GraphDB 9.x to 10.0-M3

 **Warning**: Before starting the migration change your master into read only mode.
+The process is irreversible and full backup is HIGHLY advaisable.

 The Helm chart is completely new and not backwards-compatible.